SpenceKonde/DxCore/megaavr/extras/Ref_Digital.md

 * **VPORTs that can be remapped at runtime** - The stuff of library author's nightmares.
 You'd have some subset of the VPORTs (or maybe all of them) could be remapped.
 If you put the register for that in the high I/O space it could be written quickly.
 But this will cause unaware old code to break by writing to the wrong pins if it didn't know to check for it, and any code that used them (ie, code that is supposed to be fast) might have to check the mapping first.
 This is most like what was done on the XMegas, but also serves as a shining example of the over-complexity that I think doomed those parts to poor uptake and slow death.
 The best of these bad approaches would probably be to have VPORTG changed into say VPORTX.
 Could configure it with a register in the high I/O space so it was 2 cycle overhead to write (1 for LDI port number, 1 to OUT to register).
 That way all code for other ports wouldn't worry, and port G is present on the fewest parts so the least code would be impacted if ported, and would be straightforward to document

 `*` - Note on conventions for specifying numbers: 0x## refers to a hexadecimal number, while ## refers to a decimal digit and 0b######## refers to a value given as binary.
 For hexadecimal values, if the size of the datatype is unambiguosly known, we will typically represent them with an appropriate number of leading 0's - so 1 in a 1-byte datatype is written as 0x01, while 1 in a 16-bit datatype is written as 0x0001.
 Any time a number is not prefixed by 0x or 0b, the decimal form should be assumed.
 Which representation of a given value is chosen is based on the context of that value.
 Values that simply represent numbers are generally given in decimal.
 Values that are being subjected to bitwise operators, or that are bit masks, group codes, and similar, will be shown in hexadecimal.

+## A few other macros you shouldn't need - meant for the CI testing; I need as many sketches as possible that run both here and megaTinyCor)'
+** `_VALID_DIGITAL_PIN(n)`** where N will include at least 4 supported values, depending on how much work I feel like putting into it.
+The pins returned will be the same on all DD-series and tinyAVR parts.
+These are not intended to be *good* pins, just *valid* pins.
+That is, they are to be used when automated test success or failure based on "does the sketch compile" not "is the behavior on the hardware what is expected?")
+We don't have capability to conduct such testing at this time
+** `_VALID_ANALOG_PIN(n)`** does the same thing for pins that can be used by analogRead().
+PIN_PD0-PD7 for DA/DB series parts with at least 48 pins and all DA series parts.
+PD1-7 for 28 and 32-pin DD and DB-series.
+20 pin parts get PD4-PD7, as do 14-pin ones.